How to create custom filters in ShopMagic

 Naming your filter

-Each filter has to have its name set by public function get_name(): string
+Each filter has to have its name set by the public function get_name(): string

 .
 Simply return the string (you may wrap it in __()